jeffinjk/serverless-aws/README.md

 ## Project Description

-This video tutorial series provides a step-by-step guide for deploying a serverless web application on AWS.
-Each section focuses on specific tasks:
+This project provides a comprehensive guide to deploying a serverless web application on AWS.
+It encompasses the following key components:

-- **Part 1**: Demonstrates the basics of serverless architecture and cost optimization.
+- **Data Management**: Using DynamoDB to store and manage application data.
-- **Part 2**: Covers the creation of an API to trigger a Lambda function and the hosting of the application using S3 static web hosting.
+- **Serverless Functions**: Implementing AWS Lambda functions for processing application logic.
-- **Part 3**: Discusses creating and configuring a DynamoDB table and Lambda functions for data retrieval and insertion.
+- **API Integration**: Creating an API Gateway to facilitate communication between the frontend and backend services.
-- **Part 4**: Focuses on uploading files to S3, enabling static web hosting, and configuring permissions for accessibility.
+- **Static Hosting**: Utilizing Amazon S3 for hosting the static files of the web application.
-- **Part 5**: Highlights security enhancements using CloudFront to secure S3 bucket access.
+- **Security**: Enhancing security with AWS CloudFront for secure access to the S3 bucket.

 ## Technologies Used